kite-sdk/kite-examples/dataset-compatibility/README.md

 ### Working with partitioned data

-This will mainly describe how to express your partition strategy in CDK terms and go over using `DateFormatPartitioner`
+This will mainly describe how to express your partition strategy in Kite terms and go over using `DateFormatPartitioner`

 ### Reformatting a Dataset